-To structure your work with security and remediation, you can tag your findings with three different tags: Mark as fixed, Accept risk, and False positive.
+To structure your work with security and remediation, you can tag your findings with three different tags: Fixed, Accepted risk, and False positive.

 If you have fixed a vulnerability, you can mark the finding as fixed.
 If we detect the same vulnerability in a future scan, it will still show up in the report, but it will be tagged.
 This tag can be useful if you’d like to track the findings you are working with.

 If you are aware of certain vulnerabilities, but don’t want them to be reported as findings every time you run a scan, you can mark them with “Accepted risk”.
 This way, you won’t be notified about the vulnerability again and it will not be included in the Findings Count.